-- 1. Managing the business in accordance with the Company's objectives, Articles of Associations and delegated authority as well as resolutions of Board meetings, while having authority over all staff and employees of the Company.
+- Managing the business in accordance with the Company's objectives, Articles of Associations and delegated authority as well as resolutions of Board meetings, while having authority over all staff and employees of the Company.
 In the management of the operations, the Managing Director is responsible to the Board of Directors. - 2.
 Setting terms of employment for staff/employees as well as issuing orders and notifications concerning day-to-day and operational management of the Company in line with corporate rules, Board resolutions, the labour law and other applicable laws.

 - 3. On business/activities involving external parties, the Managing Director and the signatory Directors are authorized to act on behalf of and bind upon the Company within the scope of the delegated authority specified under paragraph 1 above.
 However, if the Managing Director or the authorized Director(s) is an interested party or constitutes a conflict of interest with the Company in such transactions, then the transactions can only be conducted with the approval and resolution of a Board meeting attended only by Independent Directors.
 In this respect, the Managing Director and the signatory Directors may designate any person to undertake a particular task or transaction on their behalf. - 4.
 Ensuring that any transactions over his authorized limit must be submitted to the consideration and approval of the meeting of the Board according to the Company's Articles of Association or other applicable laws. - 5.
-Employing, appointing, promoting and terminating staff and employees, assigning them to posts as well as raising their salaries, and taking disciplinary measures against them where appropriate.
-These do not include, however, any staff members or employees where established rules specifically mandate that employment, appointment, assignment of post and taking of disciplinary action in respect of such staff are under the authority of the Board of Directors. - 6.
+Employment, recruitment, appointment, disciplinary action and termination including postponement or adjustment of wages of employees, but excluding employees or employees whom the committee or regulations require the Board of Directors to employ, recruit, appoint, discipline - 6.
 Managing the operations in accordance with the statutory rules and provisions, i.e. the Civil and Commercial Code, the law governing non-life insurance business, the Non-Life Insurance Act, the Public Limited Companies Act and other applicable laws in force currently and in the future.
 In addition to integrity and fairness, the Managing Director is required to discharge his duties with the best of his ability and prudence in achieving the Company's established objectives.